EnterpriseDB/barman/doc/manual/15-system_requirements.en.md

 > **NOTE:**
 > Support for Python 2.6 and 2.7 is deprecated and will be discontinued in future releases.
+> Support for PostgreSQL <= 9.5 is discontinued
-> Support for PostgreSQL < 9.4 is deprecated and will be discontinued in future releases.
+> Support for PostgreSQL < 9.6 is deprecated and will be discontinued in future releases.

 ## Requirements for backup